-2.7 New capital bids were invited for return by 25th September 2020 and the number of bids received were 19 (2 from Learning and Skills, 9 from

-Neighbourhood and Transport Services, 7 from Regeneration and Planning and 1 from Social Services).
+- 2.8 New capital bids were invited for return by 25th September 2020 and the number of bids received were 19 (2 from Learning and Skills, 9 from Neighbourhood and Transport Services, 7 from Regeneration and Planning and 1 from Social Services).
 Departments were requested to rank and assess their own bids in order of importance before submission and bids from each Department were forwarded to the Insight Board for evaluation.

-- 2.8 A number of criteria are used to assess the Capital Bids.
-The first criterion used is to classify the nature of the bids. - 2.9 Where bids are rated an A or B on the criteria listed below there would clearly be a legal obligation to ensure that works are progressed in a timely manner within the confines of the funding available.
+There were no new bids received that are relevant to this Committee however the process is detailed below. - 2.9 A number of criteria are used to assess the Capital Bids.
+The first criterion used is to classify the nature of the bids. - 2.10 Where bids are rated an A or B on the criteria listed below there would clearly be a legal obligation to ensure that works are progressed in a timely manner within the confines of the funding available.
 Schemes that represent an invest to save opportunity or support the achievement of corporate priorities should also be prioritised.
 The criteria used is set out below:-